-Minimum initial investment \$25,000 Establishing an accoun It You must open your account with money rolled over or transferred from a superannuation fund (including transfers from other sections of ANZ Staff Super).
+Minimum investment to open an account \$25,000 Establishing an account You must open your account with money rolled over or transferred from a superannuation account.
+If you would like to combine money in an account with another fund with your existing ANZ Staff Super account when you open your Retirement Section account, you will need to rollover the money from the other fund to your existing ANZ Staff Super account.
+Once your rollover is received, your account in the Retirement Section can be opened with the combined amount.
 Entry/transfer fee Nil.
 Account management fee 0.16% p.a. of your account balance in the Retirement Section (up to \$500,000).
 This fee is deducted weekly on a pro rata basis.
-There is a fee rebate for 2024 of 0.03% p.a. of your account balance (up to \$500,000) meaning the net account management fee for 2024 is 0.13% p.a.
+There is a fee rebate for 2025 of 0.03% p.a. of your account balance (up to \$500,000) meaning the net account management fee for 2024 is 0.13% p.a.
 The fee rebate will be reviewed annually.
-Investment fees and costs Investment fees and costs of between 0.015% p.a. and 0.464% p.a. (for 2023), depending on your investment option(s), are deducted before unit prices are struck.
+Investment fees and costs Investment fees and costs of between 0.015% p.a. and 0.463% p.a. (for 2024), depending on your investment option(s), are deducted before unit prices are struck.
 Actual costs vary from year to year.
 Pension payments Payments are made to your nominated bank account at your chosen frequency.
 You can choose between fortnightly, monthly, quarterly, half-yearly and annual payments.
-The relevant tax is deducted from your regular pension payment.
-Benefits on death In the event of your death while you are a member, your pension account will be transferred to your spouse as a reversionary pension or paid as a lump sum to your dependants or to your estate as determined by the Trustee if you've made a non-binding death benefit nomination or in accordance with your nomination if you've made a binding death benefit nomination and it remains valid (see page 31).
+If relevant, tax is deducted from your regular pension payment.
+Benefits on death In the event of your death while you are a member, your account will be transferred to your spouse as a reversionary pension or paid as a lump sum to your dependants or to your estate as determined by the Trustee if you've made a non-binding death benefit nomination or in accordance with your nomination if you've made a binding death benefit nomination and it remains valid (see page 31).
 Cover for death and total and permanent disablement No cover is provided.
 Investment options You can choose one or a combination of Aggressive Growth, Balanced Growth, Cautious and Cash.
 Investment switching No fees apply.
 Trustee The trustee of ANZ Staff Super is ANZ Staff Superannuation (Australia) Pty Limited.
 There are eight Directors of the Trustee, four appointed by ANZ and four elected by ANZ Staff Super members.
 Retirement Section members are eligible to vote at elections and to stand as a candidate for member representative Trustee Director.
 Member services ANZ Staff Super can answer questions over the phone, by email or in writing (see page 36 for contact details).
 You can access financial advice over the phone (see page 32 for more details).
 You can also access our website anzstaffsuper.com for more information.
 Reporting and communication You are kept informed about the progress of your pension and the operation of ANZ Staff Super through newsletters, the Annual Report and an annual benefit statement showing your account balance, unit holdings and a summary of transactions during the year.
-Information is also available by calling us on 1800 000 086 or at our website anzstaffsuper.com .
+Information is also available by calling us on 1800 000 086 or on our website anzstaffsuper.com .
 Commissions ANZ Staff Super does not pay commissions to financial advisers.